-In Budget Advocacy, COVID-19, Montgomery County Budget, Montgomery County, MD, Police Accountability, Racial Equity, Racial Equity Montgomery
+In Budget Advocacy, COVID-19, Mont.
+County Budget, Mont.
+County Racial Equity & Policing, Montgomery County, MD, Police Accountability, Racial Equity

 JUFJ members raised our voices loudly and repeatedly during the Montgomery County Council’s 2020 summer session, and in many cases the Council listened to us and to our partners.
 In this physically distant session, we advocated for changes to policing, racial equity, eviction prevention, stronger democracy, and fairer taxation.